- Who can and should attend InclusiveU?

 - Can I visit campus before I decide to apply?

 Yes.
 You and your family are welcome any time.
-Every Spring as part of prospective student weekend, InclusiveU also offers an open house, tours of campus by current InclusiveU students, a chance to meet peer partners, and information sessions for parents and students.
+Please contact us to be invited to our Information Session this December.
+And every Spring, as part of prospective student weekend, InclusiveU offers an open house, tours of campus by current InclusiveU students, a chance to meet peer partners, and information sessions for parents and students.
 Contact InclusiveU to learn more.

 - Can I flunk out of SU?